mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 for tup in scenario_tuples
   scenario_func(tup)

-  # for each scenario, run all simulation trials
+  # for each scenario, run all SA trials
   for trial in trials
     trial_data = get_trial_data(trial)
     apply_trial_data()